isomerpages/nyp-sirs/_digital-programmes/3f-alibaba-entrepreneur-startup-programme.md

   <li>Understand how to generate organic and paid traffic to your e-store</li>
   <li>Introduction to strategies to maximise conversions</li>
 </ul>

+<h3 style="text-align:center;">Testimonials</h3>
+<p><em>"I feel that the Alibaba is very advanced in terms of e-commerce and digital marketing.
+The lecturers were all of a very high standard, both in terms of intellectual ability, practical knowledge, and even business sense.
+I was quite amazed that  the criteria is that they must have managed real business sites well before they are allowed to be lecturers."</em> - <b>Lucy Yow, New Asia Ferrell</b></p>

 <h3 style="text-align:center;">Programme Fees</h3>
 <em style="text-align:center;">Self-sponsored individuals may use their SkillsFuture Credit to pay the nett course fee/s.</em>